getindiekit/indiekit/packages/app/docs/en/website-configuration.md

 # Website configuration

-{{ app.name }} lets you customise where posts are saved, how they are formatted and what permalinks you will give them.
+{{ application.name }} lets you customise where posts are saved, how they are formatted and what permalinks you will give them.

 Configuration is provided via a JSON file.
-You can let {{ app.name }} know where to find this file by prviding a value for ‘Configuration file path’ in [publication settings](/settings/publication).
+You can let {{ application.name }} know where to find this file by prviding a value for ‘Configuration file path’ in [publication settings](/settings/publication).

 ## Configuration options